Tian Tan Buddha Facts and History

 The Meaning of Tian Tan Buddha

-The Tian Tan Buddha statue is depicting a Buddhist gesture called the Abhaya mudra.
+The meaning and identity of Buddha statues is best revealed by studying their poses and postures.
+As such, the Tian Tan Buddha statue is depicting one of the most important Buddhist gestures called the Abhaya mudra.
 Although this mudra is associated with Shakyamuni Buddha (a.k.a.
 Gautama Buddha), it is not exclusive to him.

 The Abhaya mudra is associated with Shakyamuni Buddha because at one time he was attacked by a large elephant.
 Instead of fleeing in fear, he raised his right hand in this same manner and the attack was abated.
 This incident is documented in several Buddhist texts and it is also depicted in many frescoes on the walls of monasteries.